 Thatโs a mistake.
 Generation Z does interact with emails if the content feels relevant and authentic.
 The challenge isnโt the channel, itโs the message.
 Gen Z consumers donโt want another blast of promotions; they expect personalized content aligned with a brandโs values, short subject lines, and messages that fit into how they live online.

 Reaching them through email marketing campaigns means adapting your tone, content, and structure.
-You donโt need to reinvent the channel, you just need to reframe your marketing strategies.
-If you know how to write for this target audience, email becomes a strong communication channel, not a forgotten one.
+You donโt need to reinvent the channel; you just need to reframe your marketing strategies.
+If you know how to write for this target audience, email becomes a strong communication channel.
 Letโs explore how to get your content into subscribersโ inboxes and make sure it stays there.

 How Is the Gen Z Audience?